Please read Part I of Helen’s story here.

 Helen said she heard John Looney, his son Connor, and Tom Cox plan the murder of William Gable on July 28, 1922.
 Officials arranged for her to remain in formal custody until the trial of John Looney.

-On November 23, 1925, jury selection began in Galesburg, Illinois for the trial of John Looney.
+On November 23, 1925, jury selection began in Galesburg, Knox County, Illinois for the trial of John Looney.
 The courtroom was able to hold over 300 people and was filled daily.

 Of special interest was former local school girl, Helen Van Dale.
-Newspapers reported that Helen had attended St. Mary’s Academy in Knoxville, Illinois near Galesburg and many older residents could still remember her.
+Newspapers reported that Helen had attended St. Mary’s Academy in Knoxville, Illinois near Galesburg (a private Episcopalian school) and many older residents could still remember her.

 On December 14th at 1:00 p.m., Helen Van Dale took the stand against John Looney and she did not disappoint the crowd.
 From her sometimes coy answers about what type of establishments she ran to her detailed account of the meeting that took place between the Looneys and Tom Cox before the murder of William Gable, she had the audience captivated.

-One of the more interesting exchanges Helen testified she had threatened to kill Looney if he ever wrote her up in his scandalous newspaper, The Rock Island News, he used to blackmail local residents.
+One of the more interesting exchanges during the trial was when Helen testified she had threatened to kill Looney if he ever wrote her up in his scandalous newspaper, The Rock Island News, he used to blackmail local residents.
 Helen said Looney responded no one could kill him as he was protected by the devil.

 On December 23, 1925, John Looney was found guilty of the murder of William Gable and sentenced to fourteen years in prison.